gvwilson/thirdbit/_posts/2013/2013-07-17-biological-computing-user-stories.md

   <li>The data hand-off problem is as important as the data processing problem.</li>
 </ul>
 <p>
-  The stories themselves are listed below&mdash;we'd like to hear what resonates and what's missing.
+  The stories themselves are listed below–we'd like to hear what resonates and what's missing.
 </p>
 <hr/>
 <p><strong><em>Reginald and Nelle</em></strong></p>